Skip to content

 async def conversation():

-# First message: NER detection + caching
+# First message: NER detection + entity recording

-r1 = await pipeline.anonymize("Patrick is in Paris.")
+r1, _ = await conv_pipeline.anonymize("Patrick is in Paris.")

-# <<PERSON_1>> is in <<LOCATION_1>>.
+# <<PERSON:1>> is in <<LOCATION:1>>.

-r2 = await pipeline.anonymize("Patrick is in Paris.")
+r2, _ = await conv_pipeline.anonymize("Patrick is in Paris.")

-# <<PERSON_1>> is in <<LOCATION_1>>.
+# <<PERSON:1>> is in <<LOCATION:1>>.

-# Synchronous deanonymization on any derived string
+# String-based deanonymization on any text with tokens

 # Hello, Patrick!

-# Reanonymize (original → placeholder)
+# String-based reanonymization (original → token)

-print(pipeline.reanonymize_text("Answer for Patrick in Paris"))
+reanon = conv_pipeline.anonymize_with_ent("Answer for Patrick in Paris")

-# Answer for <<PERSON_1>> in <<LOCATION_1>>
+# Answer for <<PERSON:1>> in <<LOCATION:1>>

 asyncio.run(conversation())